 Existing protocols are not sufficient to protect your email from being intercepted along the way or from landing in the wrong hands.

-DANE is, in fact, the only protocol so far that can protect your email by enabling your client to know in advance, whether or not the server on the other side supports TLS, that the data it receives is coming from an authenticated server and has not been modified in transit.
+DANE is, in fact, the only protocol so far that can protect your email by enabling your client to know in advance, whether or not the server on the other side supports TLS, that the data it receives is coming from an authenticated server, and hasn’t been modified in transit.
 If a malicious party tries to intercept the traffic or modify it in transit, DANE will detect that, abort the connection and either try another server or delay the message until a secure channel can be established.

 How does DANE achieve the above?